-Real life experiences with depression inspired many of these films.
+Real life experiences with depression, anxiety, and other mental health conditions inspired many of these films.
 If you live with depression, you might identify with one or more of the stories or characters.
-Watching these characters struggle and triumph could be the the inspiration you need to push forward.
+Watching these characters struggle and triumph could be the inspiration you need to push forward.

 PolicyGenius wrote a report on online therapy and mentioned Talkspace.
 Click here to learn more!